goldin2008/Note/ds.md

     - In either an automated (more on this in coming sections) or manual process we can compare our model prediction distributions with statistical tests: Basic statistics: median, mean, standard deviation, max/min values
 - model versions

+`Operations Monitoring Concerns`
+Monitoring in the realm of software engineering is a far more well-established area and is part of Site Reliability Engineering.
+A great (free) reference book for this is Google’s SRE Handbook.
+The operational concerns around our ML System consist of the following areas:
+- System Performance (Latency)
+- System Performance (IO/Memory/Disk Utilisation)
+- System Reliability (Uptime)
+- Auditability (though this applies also to our model)

+`Metrics for Machine Learning`
+Given the above pros and cons, metrics are a great fit for both operational concerns for our ML system:
+- Latency when calling ML API endpoints
+- Memory/CPU usage when performing prediction
+- Disk utilization (if applicable)

+As well as for prediction monitoring centered around basic statistical measures:
+- Median & mean prediction values over a given timeframe
+- Min/Max prediction values
+- Standard deviation over a given timeframe

 > https://christophergs.com/machine%20learning/2020/03/14/how-to-monitor-machine-learning-models/